 When you’re hiring to fill a sales role, one of the most rewarding things is when you finally find that talent you’ve been looking for.
 This is a candidate who makes all the interviews, CV checks and fruitless LinkedIn searches worthwhile, and you can’t wait to have them on board.
 Then disaster strikes – just as you offer them the position, they drop out of the race.

 It’s hard enough to find competitive sales talent in the first place, and harder still when your best candidates are being lured away by other offers.
-The reasons for losing jobseekers at this vital stage aren’t always clear, but there are warning signs along the way it pays to take heed of.
+The reasons for losing sales candidates at this vital stage aren’t always clear, but there are warning signs along the way it pays to take heed of.
 See if you’re guilty of any of the following, and discover what you can do to ensure you’re not falling at the last hurdle.

 You’re taking too long